|Price: $200 MSRP – Check Price on: Amazon | REI|

 Value Rating: 4.5 out of 5 stars

-I have utilized the Exos 48 reasonably well as a bare-bones urban travel backpack but is meant to be enjoyed in a hiking and trekking environment.
-Get it outdoors for some multi-day treks to maximize its true potential.
+I have utilized the Exos 48 reasonably well as a bare-bones urban travel backpack but is meant to be enjoyed in a hiking and backpacking environment.
+Get it outdoors for some multi-day excursions to maximize its true potential.

 Versatility Rating: 3.5 out of 5 stars